Übersetzungstabelle aller englischer Strickbegriffe

 slip stitch slip stitch

-st stitch stitch
+slip stitch st stitch

-stockinette stitch stockinette stitch
+stitch stockinette stitch

-tbl through back loop through back loop
+gauge swatch tbl through back loop

-tfl through front loop through front loop
+through back loop tfl through front loop

-tog together together
+through front loop tog together

-turn turn
+together turn

-tw turn word turn work
+tw turn word turn the work

-to wrap to wrap
+to wrap wrap

 WIP work in progress work in progress

-WS wrong side wrong side
+WS wrong side wrong side / back

-yarn Garn
+yarn yarn

 yd(s) yard(s) yard(s) (1 yard = 0.9144 m)

-yo yarn over Cast on
+yo yarn over yarn over

-Special features of English knitting instructions
+Features of English knitting patterns

 Conclusion